utkarshsingh3011/PortFlow/README.md

 ## Project Overview

-Customs brokers manage complex regulatory onboarding steps for trade businesses—including Import Export Code (IEC) verification with DGFT, Customs Power of Attorney (PoA) execution, AD Code bank registrations, and ICEGATE portal EDI linkage.
+Customs brokers handle multiple regulatory and compliance steps before an importer can begin international trade.
+These activities typically involve document verification, workflow tracking, compliance approvals, and audit reporting.

-**PortFlow** transforms this traditionally paper-heavy process into an automated, operational workspace where brokers can track progress, verify documents, audit timeline events, and issue compliance reports.
+**PortFlow** streamlines this process by providing a centralized digital workspace where brokers can manage customers, monitor onboarding progress, securely store compliance documents, generate reports, and maintain a complete audit trail throughout the customs onboarding lifecycle.

 ---